 Before trying to modify based on an exception, talk to a lawyer or, if you are low-income, call CLEAR.
 Our publication called Do You Owe Child Support? has more about back support.

 There are two different procedures (ways) under Washington law for changing a permanent court Child Support Order:

 a Motion for Adjustment of Child Support

-a Petition for Modification of Child Support
+a Petition to Modify Child Support Order

 *The court will not always change a child support order.
 There are legal criteria you must meet.
 See RCW 26.09.170.